Falldog/appengine-flask-template-light/README.md

 $ git clone https://github.com/Falldog/appengine-flask-template-light.git
 ```

-* install require library to `lib` folder, note that it will install packages into `lib` and jinja2 will installed too
+* install require library to `lib` folder
+jinja2 will installed with pip, jinja2 is support by GAE default, you can modify app.yaml to decide to use jinjal2 in GAE or `lib`

 ```
 $ cd appengine-flask-template-light